What Is an Online Savings Account and How Does It Work?

 • No face-to-face interaction.
 With online savings accounts, you can’t go into a physical banking location, ask questions, or sit down with a bank representative.
 For those who like face-to-face interaction, this can be a disadvantage.

 • Can lose account access.
-When a savings account is entirely online, you may lose account access if the bank’s system goes down.
+When a savings account is entirely online, you may lose account access temporarily in the rare event of the bank’s system going down.

-• ATM access is constricted.
+• ATM access can be limited.
 Some online banks don’t have their own ATMs.
 They may try to provide greater access with some independent ATM networks or by reimbursing customers for ATM fees incurred when using out-of-network ATMs.

-• Limited services.
-Online banks tend to offer more limited product selections than larger traditional banks.
+• Fewer financial services.
+Some online banks offer more limited product selections than larger traditional banks.
 If you’re looking to manage your savings account, loans, and other financial products in one place, you may find that an online savings account doesn’t meet your needs.

 Pros of Online Savings Accounts